havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     - #### **list**

-        - `list`(*args) : py_list[]
+        - `list`(*args) : py_list
-            Compile-time Python layer flat list container generation function.
+            Creates and returns a flat compile-time Python list.
 It requires at least one argument.
-This function will automatically flatten the list and cannot generate multidimensional lists.
+This function will automatically flatten lists and cannot create multi-dimensional lists.
-            If you want to generate an empty Python list, you can use py_list.
+            If you want to create an empty compile-time list, use the py_list function.
-            The compile-time list array index can only be a constant.
+            Compile-time lists can be iterated at compile time using foreach syntax, and their indices can only be constants.

         Example

         ```JavaScript
         var a, b, c, d;
-        const list1 = list(a, b, c, d); // list is a compile-time container.
-Here it only packs the references of a/b/c/d instead of the values of a/b/c/d.
+        const list1 = list(a, b, c, d); // list is a compile-time container, it just references a/b/c/d here, not the values of a/b/c/d
-        const list2 = list(15, 4, list(99, 47)); // The list will be flattened and will not generate a multidimensional list.
-This is equivalent to list(15, 4, 99, 47)
+        const list2 = list(15, 4, list(99, 47)); // The list will be flattened, no multi-dimensional list will be created, this is equivalent to list(15, 4, 99, 47)
         foreach(i, v : py_enumerate(list2)) {
             list1[i] = v;
         }